-I recently had the pleasure of meeting and chatting with Neil Patel a few weeks ago in Seattle.
-I’ve heard many things about him, but I admittedly have never been able to differentiate the facts and fictions of Neil.
+I had the pleasure of meeting and chatting with Neil Patel a few weeks ago in Seattle.
+I’ve heard many things about him, but I admittedly have never been able to tell fact from fiction when it came to Neil.
 Is he really kind of a big deal?
 Could he possibly help me become as cool as he is?

 Step #1: Pick a convenient location